helecomika/yidangao/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - SLAM
-  - 3D reconstruction
+  - 3D Reconstruction
-  - robot perception
+  - Robot Perception

 # Education to show in About widget
 education: